If you purchase through links on this page, we may earn an affiliate commission - full affiliate disclosure.

 - USB microphone: £75

-What you can create: Phone videos from home, product shots, Zoom calls, voiceovers
+Can create: Phone videos, product shots, Zoom calls, voiceovers

 - LED lighting kit (2-pack): £70